What Are The Differences Between Men’s And Women’s Golf Balls?

 Of course, it comes down to a combination of swing speed, spin and feel.
 A player needs to play a ball that they are comfortable with and that performs how they want it to in different parts of the game.

 Do they like the feel when putting and chipping?
 Do they get sufficient spin on their irons?
-Are they happy with their driver distance?
+Are they happy with their driving distance?

 Can Men Play With Women’s Golf Balls?